prasajanravishka/library_system-/doc/database_schema_reference.md

-# Smart Library — Database Structure (Upgraded)
+# Database Architecture & Schema Reference

-The `smart_library` database consists of **7 primary tables**, including the newly designed physical tracking system for book locations.
+The `smart_library` database is built on a relational architecture, consisting of **7 primary tables**.
+This schema natively supports physical location tracking, gamification, and complex many-to-many relationships for categorization.

-Below is the complete architectural overview and schema breakdown of the exact live structure as of now.
+Below is the complete architectural overview and schema breakdown of the production structure.

+---

 ## Architectural Diagram